SAP-samples/btp-terraform-samples/README.md

 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

-## License
+## Licensing

-Copyright (c) 2024 SAP SE or an SAP affiliate company.
+Copyright (c) 2025 SAP SE or an SAP affiliate company and `btp-terraform-samples` contributors.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.
+Detailed information, including third-party components and their licensing/copyright information, is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP-samples/btp-terraform-samples).